Wade H. Haislip: Military career

 Haislip was born in Woodstock, Virginia, on 9 July 1889, and moved at age two to Staunton, Virginia.
 He was commissioned a second lieutenant of infantry upon graduating from the United States Military Academy at West Point in 1912.
-Among his fellow graduates included several future general officers like Walton Walker, John Shirley Wood, Gilbert R. Cook, Harry J. Malony, William H. Wilbur, Walter M. Robertson, Franklin C. Sibert and Raymond O. Barton.

 Haislip served in Vera Cruz, Mexico, in 1914 after the Tampico Affair.
 From 1917 to 1921, he served with the American Expeditionary Forces, first in World War I, then in the occupation of Germany.
 During his time overseas his assignments included being on the General Staff of V Corps; Division Machine Gun Officer for the 3rd Division, and General Staff, U.S. Forces in Germany.
 During World War I he participated in the Battle of Saint-Mihiel and the Meuse–Argonne Offensive.

 Lieutenant General George S. Patton delivering an address, quite possibly his famous speech, to men of the 2nd Infantry Division, at Armagh, Northern Ireland, 1 April 1944.
 In the front are Patton, Major General Walter M. Robertson, and Major General Wade H. Haislip.
 In the back far left is Brigadier General Hobart R. Gay.

 He returned to West Point as an instructor from 1921 to 1923.
 He next attended a series of schools, beginning with the U.S. Army Infantry School from 1923 to 1924, then the Command and General Staff School from 1924 to 1925, and finally going back overseas to attend the French École supérieure de guerre from 1925 to 1927.
 He returned to the United States as assistant executive in the office of Assistant Secretary of War from 1928 to 1931, followed by the Army War College from 1931 to 1932, and an assignment as an instructor at the Command and General Staff School from 1932 to 1936.

 Prior to World War II he held a series of staff assignments, including time in the Budget and Legislative Planning Branch of the War Department General Staff from 1938 to 1941, and Assistant Chief-of-Staff for personnel.

 In World War II he served very briefly as assistant division commander (ADC) of the 4th Infantry Division.
 He organized the 85th Infantry Division and served as commander from April 1942 to February 1943 until he was succeeded by Brigadier General John B. Coulter, his ADC.
 He next took command of XV Corps and served with it through Normandy, France, Rhineland, and Central Europe campaigns.
 He became commander of Seventh United States Army, and was in that billet when World War II ended in August 1945.